mihail911/mihail911.github.io/src/pages/articles/2019-5-09---Deep-Learning-Computer/index.md

 ![completed deep learning computer](./completed.JPG)

 Along the way, I will describe at a high-level what each hardware component of a computer does and how I navigated the landscape of selecting parts for a functional build.

-TODO (mihail): ADD NAVIGATABLE MENU ITEMS
+I'll also describe how I installed relevant software for the machine and include some benchmarks showing the superior performance of a GPU system over a pure CPU system.

+Fair warning: this is a pretty long post that functions as a **complete** tutorial for building a deep learning computer literally from scratch, no assumptions made.
+But...since it's long I highly encourage you to peruse and skip the sections depending on your interest.

+Sound good?
+Let's get to it.

 TODO (mihail): Add more emojis

 ## A Brief Introduction